frec3044/git-quarto-intro/README.md

-This repository is a template for every teams introduction to Git, GitHub, and Rmarkdown repository.
+This is a repository for the introduction to Git, GitHub, and Quarto module.
 This is the first module of FREC 3044 Environmental Data Science, intended to set students set up in Git and GitHub on their local computers.

 ## assignment

 All work for this assignment is in the `assignment` directory.
-Student will generate their own Rmarkdown files so the assignment is contained in a markdown file called `instructions.md`.
+The student will generate their own Quarto files, so the assignment is contained in a markdown file called `instructions.md`.
 The general rubric you will be graded on is found in the `rubric.md` file.

 ## Special files

-Additionally this repository, and all team repositories, includes most of the special files found here:
+Additionally, this repository, and all team repositories, includes most of the special files found here:

 ### Common files